mendelmaker/EMG-robot-arm/README.md

-# EMG-robot-arm
+# EMG robot arm
-biomedical engineering laboratory 2019 Fall </br>
-We get raw EMG signal from electrodes on human arms, pass through instrumentation amplifier to cancel noises.
+We get raw EMG signal from electrodes on human arms, pass through instrumentation amplifier to cancel noises. </br>
 Then use arduino to read these signals to control our robot arm.